BradHutchings/Mmojo-Server-v1/docs/4a-Prepare-to-Build-Mmojo-Server.md

 Brad Hutchings<br/>
 brad@bradhutchings.com

-The fourth step in building Mmojo Server is to clone the mmojo-server repo, fix problems that affect building with Cosmopolitan, and add some features for Mmojo Server.
+The fourth step in building Mmojo Server is to build the Mmojo Server.

+In this first substep, we will clone the mmojo-server repo, fix problems that affect building with Cosmopolitan, and add some features for Mmojo Server.

 ---
 ### Environment Variables